PragmaticCoding/PragmaticCoding.github.io/_posts/2025-06-12-task-list-progress.md

 ## Look at the JavaFX Source Code

-Sometimes there are hints about interesting things in the JavaDocs that you just cannot appreciate until you look "under-the-hood" and see how it is done.
+Sometimes, in the JavaDocs there are hints about interesting things that you simply cannot appreciate until you look "under-the-hood" and see how it is done.
 Check out the JavaDocs for `Task.updateMessage()`:

 > Updates the message property.
 Calls to updateMessage are coalesced and run later on the FX application thread, so calls to updateMessage, even from the FX Application thread, may not necessarily result in immediate updates to this property, and intermediate message values may be coalesced to save on event notifications.